insure logo

 Low-cost car insurance after a DUI in New Jersey

-A DUI places you in the high-risk driver category, which usually leads to much higher premiums.
-Still, some insurers in New Jersey are more affordable than others.
-The table below shows which companies offer the lowest average rates after a DUI conviction.
+A DUI often places drivers in the high-risk driver category, resulting in much higher rates.
+Still, some companies in New Jersey keep their premiums lower than others.
+The table below shows the most affordable options available after a DUI.

 CompanyAverage annual premiumNew rate after accident$ Increase% Increase